Yaduuuuuuu/Video_Game_Sales/README.md

 # Video_Game_Sales
-This dataset contains a list of video games with sales 16598 rows. in this dataset there were 11 columns and the target variable of the dataset is global sales.
+This dataset is about world wide video games sales and this dataset contain 16598 rows and 11 columns and the target variable of the dataset is global sales.
+This dataset is taken from kaggle

-Description

 Rank - Ranking of overall sales